-Hydroxychloroquine [PlaquenilTM] is dispensed as 200 mg tablets which is equivalent to 155 mg of the base.
+Hydroxychloroquine is dispensed as 200 mg tablets, which is equivalent to 155 mg of the base.

 Hydroxychloroquine should be taken with a meal or a glass of milk to minimise the gastrointestinal side effects.

-Alternate day dosing can be used.
+Alternate-day dosing can be used.
 For example, hydroxychloroquine 400 mg alternating with hydroxychloroquine 200 mg daily can be used to reach an effective daily dosing of 300 mg/day.

 If a therapeutic response is not achieved with hydroxychloroquine alone, adding quinacrine may improve the therapeutic effect.

 For the treatment of cutaneous lupus erythematosus, the usual dose range is 200–400 mg daily until therapeutic response is achieved.
 Although maximum doses were previously calculated on the patient's ideal body weight and advised not to exceed 6.5 mg/kg/days, dosing is now recommended not to exceed 5.0 mg/kg/days actual body weight.
 However, this recommendation may require adjustment in obese patients as the maximum daily dose should not exceed 400 mg/days.

 To minimise the cumulative dose, which is also believed to be of some importance in the development of retinal toxicity, the dose should be reduced as tolerated (over the winter months).

 In the treatment of porphyria cutanea tarda, hydroxychloroquine 100 mg should be prescribed twice weekly for 1 month, then 200 mg/day until plasma porphyrin levels are normal for at least a month.
 Initial higher doses may lead to hepatotoxicity as a result of rapid mobilisation of hepatic porphyrin stores.

 There are no dosage adjustments provided in the manufacturer’s labelling for renal or hepatic impairment; however, dose reduction may be needed in patients with severe renal impairment.